 Dear Deb,

-Of course I can't be certain without examining the kittens myself, but assuming that the surviving kittens are growing and thriving, and that they have been examined by a veterinarian and received a clean bill of health, it is unlikely that the pyometra suffered by their mother will have any lasting effects on the kittens.
-The partially developed fetuses were much more likely the result of the mother's overall health than an indicator of the kittens' health.
+You pose an interesting question.
+And an almost impossible one to answer.
+On the one hand, one would perhaps assume that if the surviving kittens are growing and thriving and have been examined by a veterinarian and received a clean bill of health, it is unlikely that the pyometra suffered by their mother will have any lasting effects on the kittens.
+One could argue that the partially developed fetuses were much more likely the result of the mother's overall health and infection than an indicator of the kittens' health in general.
+This infection could simply have made the mother ill and malnourished or could have deformed to some extent her uterus, making it less able to carry a full litter to term.